 Amazon and eBay were formed towards the end of 1995, and Facebook even later in 2002, however despite being formed around what would now be considered outdated concepts, all three have become powerhouses of the internet as we know it today ― highlighting their relentless continuation to adapt, and their razor-sharp acumen of knowing exactly where and when the customer is heading before the customer knows themselves.

-0 Comments B2B Market Trends 2019 So, what's driving the B2B customer in 2019?
+B2B Market Trends 2019 So, what's driving the B2B customer in 2019?
 1) Personalisation is driving sales and loyalty 70% of businesses said they were improving client experience because customers expect more personalisation.
-Brands have always...
+Brands have always understood the...

-0 Comments B2B Business - 5 Ways to reduce STRESS!
+B2B Business - 5 Ways to reduce STRESS!
 Here at SwiftCloud, we've compiled a list based on our expertise of dealing with wholesalers and distributors stating 5 of the top methods for reducing stress in the workplace.
-This could be down to general business...
+This could be down to general business processes...

 Stay Up to Date With The Latest B2B News & Updates